-While traversing through the bamboo forest, there are chances that one may encounter Bears or Red Pandas as well, but you need to be really lucky for it! 😀
+While traversing through the bamboo forest, there are chances that one may encounter Bears or Red Pandas as well, but you need to be lucky for it! 😀

 The valley here divides between Sikkim and West Bengal boundaries.

-In the evening, after strolling around, we danced with the local Gorkha Army men, we shared how this whole trek was like, we all made plans to meet again because it was the last night with the co-trekkers and the trek was nearing to its end. 🙁
+In the evening, after strolling around, we danced with the local Gorkha Army men, we shared how this whole trek was like, we all made plans to meet again because it was the last night with the co-trekkers and the trek was nearing its end. 🙁